babylonchain/babylon/docs/staking-script.md

   unbonding output
-- it must have exactly two outputs, the first sending the slashed fraction of the funds to a burn address specified in the Babylon chain's parameters and the second sending the remaining funds back to the BTC staker's address.
+- it must have exactly two outputs, the first sending the slashed fraction of the funds to a burn address specified in the Babylon chain's parameters and the second sending the remaining funds to output which can be unlocked by staker after the timelock
 - the fee for the slashing transactions must be larger than or equal to the minimal fee specified in Babylon's parameters